lucytcns/Final_Project/README.md

 ..........

-To see our complete analysis, read our notebook to know more.
+To see our complete analysis, read our notebooks to know more.

 ## Data